YonicDev/yonic-corner/README.md

   * `src`: The URL targeting the audio source.
   * `type`: The MIME type of the source.
 It must be one of the compatible `audio/` types.

+> Only HTTPS audio sources are used.
+Any other protocol is ignored.

 ## Web feeds

 This blog generates an Atom feed that's copied into the public folder during post-build.
 Because of this, the feed is not available when running the development server.